Mauri2070/My-Project-Portfolio/MyGameProjects.md

 ### JumpJump

-“JumpJump” is a small 2D game for PC.
+“JumpJump” is a small 2D platformer game for PC.
 The twist of the game is the controls.
-The player can only decide on one direction – left, right, or up – and determine the jump strength by holding a button down.
+The player can only decide on one direction – left, right, or up – and determine the jump strength by holding down a button.
 The goal is to navigate through the level and collect as many points as possible, either in a limited time (60 or 120 seconds) or by reaching the goal as fast as possible.
 Scores are saved in a local scoreboard per category.
+You can play the game on [itch.io](https://mauri2070.itch.io/jumpjump) (German only!).

 Used technology: Unity, C#